 Nobody starts off as an expert in any subject.
 Rather, they study, research, and read, all the while slowly building a body of knowledge.
-Given this, it’s beneficial to start researching with sources that will be effective given one’s level of knowledge—I can’t crack open a book on advanced thermodynamics and expect to understand how rockets work!
+Given this, it's beneficial to start researching with sources that will be effective based on one’s level of knowledge—I can’t crack open a book on advanced thermodynamics and expect to understand how rockets work!

 Start broad, go narrow

 As one of my favourite books, Portuguese Irregular Verbs, demonstrates, academia can get really, really specific.
 There are innumerable ways you can take your research; however, it’s important to start with a broad knowledge base on your chosen subject.
 You need to have an understanding of the whole, before you can focus in on one part.

 As you begin to research your topic, zoom the focus outwards.
 If you’re writing a paper about, say, the flowers of the Ferocactus robustus, start by looking into cacti more generally.
 Once you have a knowledge base, hone in your inquiry to the Ferocactus genus, and continue until you are looking into your chosen topic specifically.